 Your career begins with your education

-Your first step to becoming a family nurse practitioner is earning your Bachelor of Science in Nursing (BSN) degree if you haven’t already.
-With your BSN you will be eligible to enroll in our online FNP program and work towards your master’s degree.
-You can begin to earn your FNP in as few as 20 months!
+Your first step to becoming a family nurse practitioner is earning a Master of Science in Nursing (MSN).
+There are many potential FNP programs for nurses at different points in their careers.
+Registered nurses can begin to earn an FNP degree in as few as 20 months!

 Herzing University’s goal is to help you advance in your career, become possible and realize your dreams.
 We’re with you every step of the way.